swyxio/swyxdotio/content/writing/technical/very-late.md

 It's no surprise that Alex (who co-invented PWAs) views growing the scope of PWAs as a primary solution for this issue.
 Part of Alex's job involves shepherding through a lot of the web API additions necessary to add the same capabilities native apps have.
 He's working on some really cool stuff - native filesystem storage, WebUSB, WebBluetooth, Serial, HID, SMS Receiver API, Contact access and about 40? more that he leads. ([Project Fugu appears to have about 100+ items](https://docs.google.com/spreadsheets/d/1de0ZYDOcafNXXwMcg4EZhT0346QM-QFvZfoD8ZffHeA/edit))

-In particular he is very keen on adding native-like notifications to PWAs, which I don't think anybody is clamoring for (hah, understatement?), but of course they drive engagement and Alex is so committed to saving mobile web that he will fight for notifications that "nobody" wants.
+**Notifications, notifications, notifications**: In particular he is very keen on adding native-like notifications to PWAs, which I don't think anybody is clamoring for (hah, understatement?), but of course they drive engagement and Alex is so committed to saving mobile web that he will fight for notifications that "nobody" wants.
 The truth, of course, is that we users, by our actions, let them work on us, indicating we do want them, therefore app makers also want them.

 PWAs of course, also help solve perf by caching assets via service workers, so we get a 2-for-1 deal here.